 400 Level Courses

-MSL 401 Leadership and Management 4(Spec)
+MSL 401 Mission Command and Army Profession 4(Spec)

 MSL capstone.
 Planning, leading, and assessing company and battalion level actions.
 Advanced studies in staff organizations, training management, meetings, event planning, and counseling to improve subordinates.
 Prerequisite: MSL 301 and MSL 302; or Permission of Military Science Chairperson.